 IgE and IgG tests can be used to:

-It’s estimated that around 33% of dogs with atopic dermatitis will have concurrent adverse food reactions.3
+It’s estimated that around 33% of dogs with atopic dermatitis will have concurrent food allergy.3

-Dogs suffering adverse food reactions may present with diarrhoea, vomiting, increased frequency of defecation, softer stools and weight loss.
+Dogs suffering with food allergy may present with diarrhoea, vomiting, increased frequency of defecation, softer stools and weight loss.
 Gastrointestinal symptoms may or may not be observed alongside pruritic skin disease.

 Predisposed breeds include the Boxer, German Shepherd Dog, Pug, Rhodesian Ridgeback and West Highland White Terrier.4

-It’s estimated that around 13% of cats with atopic dermatitis will have concurrent adverse food reactions.5
+It’s estimated that around 13% of cats with atopic dermatitis will have concurrent food allergy.5

-Cats suffering adverse food reactions may present with diarrhoea, vomiting and in some cases inflammatory bowel disease (eosinophilic enteritis).
+Cats suffering with food allergy may present with diarrhoea, vomiting and in some cases inflammatory bowel disease (eosinophilic enteritis).
 Gastrointestinal symptoms may or may not be observed alongside pruritic skin disease.

 Adverse food reactions are seen most frequently in Birman and Siamese breeds.6

-Although less is understood about adverse food reactions in horses than in other species, gastrointestinal signs such as diarrhoea/loose stools, chronic colic and long-term weight loss are most commonly reported which may or may not be observed alongside skin signs.
+Although less is understood about food allergy in horses than in other species, gastrointestinal signs such as diarrhoea/loose stools, chronic colic and long-term weight loss are most commonly reported which may or may not be observed alongside skin signs.